Best Skincare For Babies With Eczema: Creams, Gels & More

 - Mustela Stelatopia Emollient Cream 200mlSpecial Price £11.96 Regular Price £14.95

-If your child keeps scratching at the itchy areas, this could cause the skin to become thickened, and it could also crack, which may lead to scarring or infection.
-Apply lotion liberally to the affected areas to keep them as moisturised as possible.
-If you feel your lotion isn't working properly, consult your GP.
+To avoid your baby's eczema getting worse, keep a close eye on whether your child keeps scratching at the affected areas.
+Scratching can cause the skin to become thickened, and it could also crack, which may lead to scarring or infection.
+Apply an atopic cream liberally to the affected areas to keep them as moisturised as possible.
+If you feel your cream isn't working properly, consult your GP.